Bhikaiji Cama

-Bhikaiji Rustom Cama (24 September 1861 – 13 August 1936) or simply as, Madam Cama, was one of the prominent figures in the Indian independence movement.
+Bhikhaiji Rustom Cama (24 September 1861 – 13 August 1936) or simply as, Madam Cama, was one of the prominent figures in the Indian independence movement.
+She unfurled one of the earliest versions of the flag of independent India on August 22, 1907 and she was the first person to hoist an Indian flag in a foreign nation, at the International Socialist Conference at Stuttgart.

+Early life

 Bhikaiji Cama was born in Bombay (now Mumbai) in a large, affluent Parsi Zoroastrian family.
 Her parents, Sorabji Framji Patel and Jaijibai Sorabji Patel, were well known in the city, where her father Sorabji—a lawyer by training and a merchant by profession—was an influential member of the Parsi community.

-She unfurled the first version of flag of independent India on August 21, 1907, when an International Socialist Conference was being held at Stuttgart, a city in Germany.

 Like many Parsi girls of the time, Bhikhaiji attended Alexandra Girls' English Institution.
 Bhikhaiji was by all accounts a diligent, disciplined child with a flair for languages.
+She also excelled at cricket.

-On 3 August 1885, she married Rustom Cama, who was the son of K. R. Cama.
+On 3 August 1885 at Bombay, she married Rustomji Cama, who was the son of K. R. Cama, and from a loyalist family.
 Her husband was a wealthy, pro-British lawyer who aspired to enter politics.
-It was not a happy marriage, and Bhikhaiji spent most of her time and energy in philanthropic activities and social work.
+It was not a compatible or happy marriage, and Bhikhaiji spent most of her time and energy in philanthropic activities and social work.